ESIF privacy notice for SMEs and Individuals

 What information are we collecting?

-We will collect company details and your contact details (including your name, address, postcode, phone number, email address).
+We will collect company or personal employment details, your contact details including your name, address, postcode, phone number, email address, evidence of your right to live and work in the UK* for example a passport, birth certificate or identity card (*ESF projects only).
 If you are a sole trader, we will also collect your unique tax reference number.

-We may also collect your gender, age, disability and ethnicity in order to support ongoing evaluation of the ESIF funding programme.
+We may also collect your gender, age, disability, ethnicity, nationality, household situation and highest educational attainment in order to support ongoing evaluation of the ESIF funding programme.

 Why are we collecting your data and what is the legal basis for this?